Palm, Inc.

-Palm, Inc. was an American company that specialized in manufacturing personal digital assistants (PDAs) and developing software.
-They were the designer of the PalmPilot, the first PDA successfully marketed worldwide, and were known for the Treo 600, one of the earlier successful smartphones.
-Palm developed the Palm OS software for PDAs and smartphones, which were released under its line of Palm-branded devices and also licensed to other PDA manufacturers.
+Palm, Inc., was an American company that specialized in manufacturing personal digital assistants (PDAs) and developing software.
+Palm designed the PalmPilot, the first PDA successfully marketed worldwide, and was known for the Treo 600, one of the earlier successful smartphones.
+Palm developed the Palm OS software for PDAs and smartphones released under its line of Palm-branded devices and also licensed to other PDA manufacturers.

 The company was also responsible for the first versions of webOS, the first multitasking operating system for smartphones, and enyo.js, a framework for HTML5 apps.
-In July 2010, Palm was purchased by Hewlett-Packard (HP) and in 2011 announced a new range of webOS products.
+In July 2010, Palm was purchased by Hewlett-Packard (HP), and in 2011 announced a new range of webOS products.
 However, after poor sales, HP CEO Léo Apotheker announced in August 2011 that it would end production and support of Palm and webOS devices, marking the end of the Palm brand after 19 years.
 In October 2014, HP sold the Palm trademark to a shelf corporation tied to the Chinese electronics firm TCL Corporation.